Buying your first home can be a daunting experience, and so Warren & Co aim to help make your house buying process as smooth as possible.

 Exchange and Completion

-Once the solicitors have received their copy of the mortgage offer they will begin the legal work involved in the purchase of your property.
 Until the contracts have been exchanged, the buyer or seller can pull out without incurring any serious costs.
 After the contracts have been exchanged you are legally bound to purchase the property.
 Exchange and completion usually happen several days apart, however they can be carried out simultaneously.
 Completion is where the money changes hands through the solicitors, and is when you can finally get the keys to your new home.
-Once you have completed, the property becomes yours and you can move in.